 - For instance, it is used as an oxidizing agent in water treatment to disinfect drinking water

 - as a disinfectant in industrial applications such as food processing, pulp, and paper mill and water cooling systems, etc.

 - Certainly, used in the bleaching process in pulp and paper mills and ink removal from recycled paper

-- it is used in the manufacturing of many products such as paper, antiseptic, insecticides, paints, petroleum products, textiles, medicines, etc.
+- it is used in the manufacturing of many products such as paper, antiseptics, insecticides, paints, petroleum products, textiles, medicines, etc.

-In industrial and commercial locations, widespread exposures of chlorine gas could occur during disinfection activities, an accidental spill, or the release of fugitive emissions in chemical storage units.
+In industrial and commercial locations, widespread exposure to chlorine gas could occur during disinfection activities, an accidental spill, or the release of fugitive emissions in chemical storage units.

 Permissible levels of Cl2

 The permissible exposure limits of Cl2 in terms of continuous occupational exposure are given below: